SubmitForm - Additional Information

 SubmitForm= The keyword.

 <DEBUG> Optional keyword.
-If used and the script generates a web page in response to the submission then the html of the page will be displayed in a message box by the Web Update Wizard.
+If used and the script generates a web page in response to the submission then the html of the page will be displayed in a message box by the Software Update Wizard.
 This may be helpful in testing / debugging this option as the returned page sometimes suggests reasons for why the email notification could not be generated.

 If there is a problem with the SubmitForm keyword and no page is returned (e.g. the url does not exist, or the form mail object on the web server does not have the appropriate permissions to execute) then it is possible that no page will be returned or displayed with this option.
 An error will then be written to the WebUpdateSvc4.log file to indicate failure.